cepdnaclk/e19-co226-Database-for-Cricket-Statistics/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e19-co226-criclive
-title:
+title: CricLive
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Project CricLive

 ---